Breadcrumb

 Use this checklist to help you figure out the reason for your child's crying and take action to eliminate the cause of the crying.
 Remember that the crying may be normal for your child.
 Ask yourself whether your child:

 - Is hungry.
-Does he or she need to be burped?
-Does he or she need to suck (on a finger, pacifier, bottle, or breast)?
+Does your child need to be burped?
+Do they need to suck (on a finger, pacifier, bottle, or breast)?

 - Needs a diaper change.